prem-pjena/express-api-devops/README.md

 ## 🛠️ Infrastructure as Code (Terraform)

+- Infrastructure setup is fully automated using Terraform.

+  Files included:

+ - provider.tf: Configures AWS provider and region

-- `terraform/main.tf` provisions an EC2 instance
+ - main.tf: Provisions the EC2 instance with necessary resources

-- Outputs public IP and automates infrastructure setup
+ - outputs.tf: Displays the EC2 instance public IP after deployment

-- Optional but included for bonus points 🎯
+ Steps to use:

+ - cd terraform
+ - terraform init
+ - terraform apply

+✅ After deployment, the public IP will be shown in your terminal output, which is used for accessing the live API.
 ---

 ## ✅ Project Checklist